Welcome to Bristol Mind

 You can also take a look at our YouTube channel, where we have put together some short videos around ways to support ourselves during this difficult time.
 Below is a video on Managing anxiety during COVID-19 from Claire Plummer.

 What we’re doing

-The Bristol Mind building is currently closed to the public.
-We are aiming to provide as comprehensive a service as possible through telephone and email.
+The Bristol Mind building is currently closed to the public, but our services are still running through telephone and email.
 No drop-ins, groups, or face-to-face appointments are taking place.
 Please see here for more information.

 We appreciate that this is a very challenging and anxious time for many, many people and we have put some advice, contact numbers and websites below which we hope are helpful.

 For more information on looking after your mental health during this uncertain time, please click here.